How to Become a Writer and Live Out Your Dream

 Finding your voice takes time.
 It requires experience and learning to trust yourself and all that you stand for.
 But that shouldn’t prevent you from starting somewhere.
-Today, there are different ways to hone your craft, from creating a blog to writing for clients.
+Today, there are different ways to hone your craft, from creating a free blog to writing for clients.
 Follow our step-by-step plan to become a successful writer, while also making money from it.

 Is writing a viable career?

 The key to making writing a viable career is having reasonable expectations about what you’ll earn in relation to the type of writer you’ll become.
 The median annual wage for writers and authors, which culminated at $63,200 in May 2019, in the U.S., hides huge discrepancies.
 For example, the pay of a grant writer is significantly higher than that of a technical writer.
 Or a self-publishing novelist will have a salary that fluctuates more than someone who gets a publisher, and whose income does not solely depend on book sales.

 In all fields of writing, you'll need to practice and polish your craft in order to gain access to more profitable positions that are based on level of experience.
 Furthermore, writers gain a better understanding about their work through on-the-job training.
 This means that they will perfect their skills gradually rather than turn pro overnight.